hessM235/Sinatra_Crud/README.md

 <h1> Description </h1>
-A fairly simple CRUD (POST, GET, PUT & DELETE) application written with Ruby, HTML, and Sinatra.
+A CRUD application written with Ruby, HTML, and Sinatra.